 So I tested as many as I could get my hands on.
 Ready to see the results?
 Read on!

 Disclaimer: This article contains affiliate links.
 If you make a purchase I may make a small commission, at no extra cost to you.
-Thanks for helping to keep the site going!
+Thanks!

 - Super premium, high-end product.